LazzyAF/House_price_pred/README.md

 Packages you will require to install are there in requirement.txt file.

 Dataset used from Kaggle
-Data is preprocessed and model is trained on jupyter note book.
+Data is preprocessed and model is trained on jupyter notebook.